[Webinar] Docs-as-code without the complexity.→ Save your seat

 Diagrams like this one explain relationships between components more effectively than the walls of text you’d have to write to convey the same information.

-If you’re planning on using plenty of visuals in your documentation, you have to choose a reliable publishing tool—nobody wants to waste valuable time on inserting and formatting visual elements.
+If you plan to include lots of visuals in your documentation, choose a dependable publishing tool—no one wants to waste valuable time inserting and formatting visual elements.

 The examples of technical documentation we’ve just seen, those of ChartHop and Vizury, were created with Archbee, our product documentation platform.